wpsharks/s2member-kb/tutorials/2015/120-s2member-pro-forms.md

 Among other things, [s2Member Pro](http://s2member.com/pro/) comes with “Pro-Forms”.
 These are shortcodes that generate Registration/Checkout Forms—and other kinds of forms too.

 In contrast, the free version of s2Member does _not_ come with Pro-Forms.
-In the free version of s2Member you'll be working with “Payment Buttons” only.
-Payment Buttons will lead visitors away from your site to complete checkout at your Payment Gateway, whereas Pro-Forms keep visitors on your site at all times.
+In the free version of s2Member you work “Payment Buttons” only.
+Payment Buttons lead visitors away from your site to complete checkout at PayPal.com, whereas Pro-Forms keep visitors on your site at all times.
 Pro-Forms also make other payment options available to your customers.
-With Pro-Forms you will have support for on-site credit card processing—and PayPal® Express Checkout too.
+With Pro-Forms you have support for on-site credit card processing—and PayPal Express Checkout too.

 _**Tip:** One of the most compelling reasons to upgrade to s2Member Pro is so that you can take advantage of s2Member's integration with Stripe™—with is accomplished using s2Member Pro-Forms.
 See: [s2Member Pro Features](http://s2member.com/features/) for more information about Stripe™ and Bitcoin._

 ---

-## Why Should I Use “Pro-Forms” Instead Of “Buttons”?
+## Why Should I Use “Pro-Forms” Instead Of “Buttons” In the Free Version?

 **There are a lot of reasons; here are a few:**